oliverphil/GroupProject/README.md

 3.)
 Khopesh: An ancient and powerful sword said to have been crafted for a Pharoh

 Objects:
 1.)
-Wooden Blockades: Old planks that need to be pryed away from their stone walls 2.)
+Wooden Blockades: Old planks that need to be pried away from their stone walls 2.)
 Stone Blockades: Must be mined clear before passing through to the next area 3.)
 Chain Blockades: Old, rusty chains potentially quartering off parts of the labyrinth
     from plunderers and excavators